Particular/Workshop/README.md

 To ensure MSMQ and the DTC are correctly installed, please run the [Particular Platform Installer](https://particular.net/start-platform-download).

-NOTE: If you are using Microsoft Edge see [How do I download Platform Installer with Microsoft Edge](#how-do-i-download-platform-installer-with-microsoft-edge)
+NOTE: If you are using Microsoft Edge, see [the FAQ](#how-do-i-download-the-particular-platform-installer-with-microsoft-edge).

 In the installation screen, select a minimum of: